emrecoban/nextjs-blog/README.md

 npm run dev
 ```
 The app should now be running on [http://localhost:3000](http://localhost:3000).

-## Features
-The app includes the following features:
-- Home page displaying a list of blog posts
-- Individual blog post pages

 ## Built with
 The app is built using the following technologies: